Kcole3/datasci_223/Cole_final.md

 ### Step 3- Generate Kaplan Meier Curves and Cox Proportional Hazard Models

 * Data was split into train (85%) and test (15%) data.
 The test data was kept as a holdout to assess predictive capacity in both the CoxPH model, and the NN model with the best predictive accuracy.
-Of note, the authors did have their own train and validate data as part of the dataset, however, I preferred to resample to limit confounding by factors such as time effect.
+Of note, Valero et al. did have their own train and validate data as part of the dataset, however, I preferred to resample to limit confounding by factors such as time effect.
 * The probability of survival was initially estimated via Kaplan Meier survival curves
 * Cox Proportional Hazard analysis was then pursued- Two methods of CoxPH were evaluated: CoxPHSurvivalAnalysis through sksurv.linear.model AND CoxPHFitter through via lifelines
 * The final model included sex (2 levels), drug_class (2 levels), progression (2 levels yes/no), cancer_type (6 levels), overall survival (continuous), vital_status(2 levels- dead(1) vs alive(0))